Aeolian Company: History

 The pianola, a pneumatic player piano, soon after became extremely popular.
 It had been invented in 1895 by Edwin S. Votey, president of the Farrand & Votey Organ Company in Detroit.
 In 1897, Votey joined Aeolian, and in 1900 the firm obtained the patent for such instruments.

-In 1899, Aeolian took over the property and business of the Vocalian Company of Worcester, Mass. and ran it together with the Meriden plant.
+In 1899, Aeolian took over the property and business of the Vocalian Company of Worcester, Massachusetts and ran it together with the Meriden plant.